abstract-open-solutions/redturtle.smartlink/README.txt

 * Fix this ugly error: *WARNING SecurityInfo Conflicting security declarations for setId*
 * Provide a proper uninstall step that transform all Smart Link back to original Plone ATLink
 * Evaluate a more general approach to icon substitution
+* Provide an import step that transform ATLink to Smart Link

 Additional documentation
 ========================